 - 9. Mechanical Joint Restraints: - a.
 Refer to specifications for ductile iron joint restraints in this section, below. - 10.
 Fusible PVC Sweeps: - a.
 Fusible polyvinyl chloride sweeps shall conform to the same sizing convention, diameter, dimensional tolerances and pressure class of the pipe being joined using the sweep or bend. - b.
 Fusible polyvinyl chloride sweeps shall be manufactured from the same fusible polyvinyl chloride pipe being used for the installation, and shall have at least 2 feet of straight section on either end of the sweep or bend to allow for fusion of the sweep to the pipe installation.
 There shall be no gasketed connections utilized with a fusible polyvinyl chloride sweep. - c.
 Standard fusible polyvinyl chloride sweep angles shall not be greater than 22.5 degrees. - 11.
 Mechanical bell harnesses shall not be allowed.
 All PVC pipe joint restraints shall be provided using fusible PVC pipe. - 12.
 Substitutions: Contractor has option of using Fusible PVC where Bell and Spigot PVC is specified at the Contractor's expense.
 Fusible PVC is considered a restrained pipe system. - B. Ductile Iron Pipe, Joints, and Fittings: - 1.
 Manufacturers: - a.
 US Pipe - b.
 American Pipe - c.
 Substitutions: Approved Equal - 2.
 Ductile iron pipe: - a.
-To be used at surge tank site and at site drain outfalls specifically identified as ductile iron on the drawings.
+To be used at pump station sites, and at site drain outfalls specifically identified as ductile iron on the drawings.
 Do not use ductile iron pipe at any other location without Engineer's prior written approval. - b.
 Pipe Class: AWWA C151, for nominal thickness, rated water working pressure and maximum depth of cover. - c.
 350 psi working pressure. - d.
 Cement Mortar Lining: AWWA C104, standard thickness. - e.
-Exterior coating: - 1) Buried service (site piping only): Bituminous coating, per AWWA C151.
+Exterior coating: - 1) Buried service (site piping only): Bituminous coating, per AWWA C151. - 2) Inside and underneath pumping station and surge tank buildings: TNEMEC N140 Pota-Pox Plus, rated for use in corrosive environments.

 - 3. Fittings: Ductile iron. - a.
 Compact MJ fittings conforming to AWWA C153 or AWWA C110, unless otherwise noted on Drawings. - b.
 Flanged fittings shall conform to AWWA C110.
 Do not use flanged fittings for buried installations unless otherwise noted on Drawings. - 1) Contractor responsible to ensure that all mating flanges have compatible diameters, bolt sizes and drill patterns.
 Overdrill bolt holes as necessary, provided such overdrilling is within manufacturer's recommended tolerances. - c.
 Pressure rating of MJ joints, fittings and gaskets shall be at least 350 psi, unless otherwise noted on the Drawings. - d.
 Pressure rating of flanged fittings and gaskets shall at least match that of the attached pipe, unless otherwise noted on the Drawings. - e.
 Marked with pressure rating, nominal diameter of opening, manufacturers' identification, country where cast, and degree of bend. - f.
-Coatings: - 1) Fittings, gate valve, flush valve, and air valve assembly components (including spools): - a) All interior and exterior surfaces shall be coated with fusion-bonded epoxy in accordance with AWWA C116. - b) All coatings shall be applied in strict accordance with coating manufacturer's recommendations. - c) All fusion-bonded epoxy coatings shall be factory tested holiday-free. - g.
+Coatings: - 1) Main line fittings, gate valve, flush valve, and air valve assembly components (including spools): - a) All interior and exterior surfaces shall be coated with fusion-bonded epoxy in accordance with AWWA C116. - b) All coatings shall be applied in strict accordance with coating manufacturer's recommendations. - c) All fusion-bonded epoxy coatings shall be factory tested holiday-free. - 2) Site piping fittings for use on PVC and DIP (for use within tank site, pump station, and surge tank sites only): - a) Exterior: Bituminous Coating: AWWA C110. - b) Interior: Cement Mortar Lining: AWWA C104, standard thickness. - c) Encasement: Encase in polyethylene as described in this section - g.
 Provide sacrificial anode cathodic protection where indicated in Section 3.12 of this technical specification.